 Infection prevention and control educational and training resources from the Infection Prevention and Control (IPC) Team at Harrogate and District NHS Foundation Trust, have been launched to great acclaim and meet CQC’s exacting standards and promote best practice .

-The Preventing Infection Workbook and Guidance for General Practice, is one of a series of workbooks which have sold in excess of 80,000 copies.
-Created with a multidisciplinary team including Dr Jenny Child, Consultant Microbiologist and Director of Infection Prevention and Control, as well as a number of other specialists, the guidance provides advice on how GP surgeries can meet both CQC and Health and Social Care Act 2008: Code of Practice on the prevention and control of infections and related guidance compliance, keeping their patients safe from infection.
+The Preventing Infection Workbook and Guidance for General Practice, is one of a series of Workbooks which have sold in excess of 100,000 copies.
+Created with an NHS multidisciplinary team including Dr Jenny Child, Consultant Microbiologist and Director of Infection Prevention and Control, as well as a number of other specialists, the guidance provides advice on how GP surgeries can meet both CQC and Health and Social Care Act 2008: Code of Practice on the prevention and control of infections and related guidance compliance, keeping their patients safe from infection.
 Demonstrating this also satisfies CQC requirements that staff must receive up-to-date training and education around infection prevention and control.

-The workbooks use the latest evidence-based information and have been produced by a team which has an unrivalled breadth of experience and depth of knowledge of training healthcare staff.
+The Workbook uses the latest evidence-based information and have been produced by a Team which has an unrivalled breadth of experience and depth of knowledge of training healthcare staff.
 Not only do they feature up-to-date information needed to ensure CQC compliance, they also let providers demonstrate their commitment to high quality care and patient safety.

-With a confirmed track record, the IPC provide tried and tested solutions for all healthcare settings.
-IPC is an NHS organisation which re-invests revenues from the Workbooks and the other services it offers to develop additional high-quality resources such as bespoke training programmes and e-learning packages.
+With a confirmed track record, the IPC Team provide tried and tested solutions for all healthcare settings.
+The IPC Team is an NHS organisation which re-invests revenues from the Workbooks and the other services it offers to develop additional high-quality resources, such as bespoke training programmes.

 Updated: 12 December 2017